86Box/docs/settings/floppycdrom.rst

 CD-ROM drives
 -------------

 Up to four CD-ROM / DVD-ROM optical disc drives can be attached to the emulated system.
-The following options apply to the selected drive:
+The following settings apply to the selected drive:

 * **Bus:** bus to attach the drive to.
 ATAPI (IDE) and SCSI are supported.
 * **Channel**/**ID:** where to attach the drive on the selected bus.
 See :ref:`settings/hdd:Adding a new disk` for more information on IDE channels.